ime93/NYC-/README.md

-Hello these are some projects I did at tripletem, they are pivot tables and tableau.
+Hello these are some projects I did at tripleten, they are pivot tables and tableau.